seobongzu/seobongzu.github.io/_posts/2025-01-19-Endless-Recreation.md

 If I have time, I'd like to make recreation or musical instrument mods for this mod.
 I'm thinking about gym equipment or band instruments, I'm not sure when I'll make them.
 <br>
-Thanks to Xercaine's mod, I was finally able to complete the mod I'd always dreamed of.
+Thanks to Xercaine, I was finally able to complete the mod I'd always dreamed of.
 My large colony now has a natural vitality.
 <br>